iaincollins/iaincollins/README.md

  <a href="https://next-auth.js.org"><img src="https://user-images.githubusercontent.com/595695/151672056-ba14691b-b260-4010-8b2a-d7429c339319.png" width="600"></a>
 </p>

-One of the top 1000 open source projects on GitHub (according to GitHub), it's in open source, community supported project based around interoperability with open standards.
+I created NextAuth.js a few years ago.
+It now has millions of downloads a month and is apparently of the top 1000 open source projects on GitHub (according to GitHub).
+It's an open source, community supported project based around interoperability with open standards.
 NextAuth.js has grown to support dozens of auth providers and a wide range of SQL and no-SQL databases.
 Originally developed for React - and specifically Next.js, hence the name - it has been ported to other popular frameworks, including Vue.js and Svelte and can be used with non-JavaScript frameworks, such as Drupal.

-Although I created NextAuth.js, I've since moved on to other projects and am no longer actively involved.
+I've since moved on to other projects and am no longer actively involved, other than to look in and see how things are going now and then.
 To ensure it remains open source, collaborative and independent it has been spun off into a dedicated organization, with it's own core team.

 ## 🎬 Mercury